 Opportunities for improvement: CVS can continue to improve its safer chemicals program by setting public quantifiable goals with clear timelines for reducing and eliminating chemicals of high concern, engaging brand-name suppliers in the implementation of its policy, expanding its policy to additional chemically intensive product categories, certifying private-label cleaning products to credible third-party standards, such as EPA Safer Choice, Made Safe or Green Seal, and removing bisphenols from thermal receipt paper.
 CVS Health should pilot the Chemical Footprint Project with key private label suppliers.

 Policy: Adopted a retailer safer chemicals policy

-In April 2017 CVS set public quantifiable goals to reformulate nearly 600 private-label products for key chemicals of high concern from their CVS Health, Beauty 360, Essence of Beauty, and Blade product lines and stated the company, “will stop shipping store brand products that don’t meet these standards to distribution centers by the end of 2019.”
-The company has also noted in 2017 it plans to, “develop and launch (a) sustainable product policy.”
+In April 2017, CVS set public quantifiable goals to reformulate nearly 600 private-label products for key chemicals of high concern from its CVS Health, Beauty 360, Essence of Beauty, and Blade product lines and stated the company, “will stop shipping store brand products that don’t meet these standards to distribution centers by the end of 2019.”
+In 2017, the company also noted that it plans to “develop and launch [a] sustainable product policy.”

 The company’s Cosmetics Safety Policy does not appear to apply to other products or operations, and the company does not have a publicly available Manufacturing Restricted Substance List (MRSL).